You too can get involved...

 lead actor cast change from Wendall Corey to Ralph Bellamy]

-Composers: Harry Sukman (ASCAP),
+Composers: music by Harry Sukman (ASCAP),

-Irving Elman (ASCAP) and
+words by Irving Elman (ASCAP) and

 Sam Rolfe (ASCAP)